Charles Tringham

 Charles Tringham (1841–1916) was a New Zealand architect.
-Born in Winforton, Hertfordshire, England, Tringham moved to Wellington and established himself as an architect, designing buildings such as the Queen Margaret College Tower and Westoe.
-Tringham later served as president of the Wellington Association of Architects before later retiring to the Wairarapa as a farmer.
+Born in Winforton, Hertfordshire, England, Tringham moved to Wellington and established himself as an architect, his marriage elevated his social status and he went onto design grand buildings for high-profile individuals such as the Queen Margaret College Tower for Thomas Coldham Williams and Westoe for Sir William Fox.
+Tringham later served as president of the Wellington Association of Architects before retiring to the Wairarapa as a farmer.
+From 1867 to 1890 Tringham was responsible for over 330 designs.
+Several of Tringham's surviving works have heritage registration.

 Early life

 Tringham was born in Winforton, Hertfordshire, England, in 1841.
 It is believed that Tringham was educated in woodworking in England.
-On December 1864, Tringham arrived in Auckland and gave his occupation as a carpenter.
-Tringham soon left for Wellington and started a partnership with a builder.
+On December 1864, Tringham arrived in Auckland aboard the Talbot and gave his occupation as a carpenter.
+Tringham soon left for Wellington and started a partnership with builder William Lawes.